YOUR STORY BEGINS WITH A MILESTONE

 Day 3:

-Transfer to the Caves at 4,100 meters, a day of relaxation and acclimatization: gentle trekking and photo safari, San Francisco Lagoon, wildlife including swans, vicuñas, and views of the Incahuasi Volcano.
-Ascent to the Falso Morocho Volcano at 4,500 meters.
-Overnight in a tent or shelter without services.
+Transfer to the Caves (4,100 meters), day of relaxation and acclimatization: gentle trekking and photo safari, San Francisco Lagoon, wildlife (swans, vicuñas), views of the Incahuasi Volcano.
+Ascent to the Falso Morocho Volcano (4,500 meters).
+Overnight in a tent or refuge without services.

 Day 4:

-Ascent to Bertrand Volcano, 5,200 meters.
-Overnight in a tent or shelter without services.
+Ascent to Bertrand Volcano 5200 meters.
+Night in tent or refuge without services.

 Day 5:

 A day of total relaxation.
-Those who wish can spend time relaxing in a hot spring at 4,200 meters.
+Those who wish can spend time relaxing, bathing in a hot spring at 4200 meters.
 Overnight in a tent or shelter without services.

 Day 6:

-We travel from Las Grutas to the base of San Francisco at 4,800 meters above sea level, from where we begin our ascent to the summit.
+We travel from Las Grutas to the base of San Francisco at 4800 meters above sea level, from where we begin our ascent to the summit.
 Descent.
-Transfer to Las Grutas.
-If we arrive before customs closes, we continue to the Cortaderas Hotel.
+Transfer back to Las Grutas; if we arrive before the border crossing closes, we continue to the Cortaderas Hotel.
 Dinner.
 End of services.

 Day 7: